LSYS/LexicalRichness/README.rst

 7. Citing
 ---------
-If you have used this codebase and wish to cite it, please cite as below:
+If you have used this codebase and wish to cite it, please cite as below.

 Codebase: